dimitrisraptis96/sketch-essentials/README.md

 - [Unsplasher](https://github.com/perrysmotors/sketch-unsplasher) - A Sketch plugin for filling shapes and symbols with images from Unsplash.
 - [Zeplin](https://zeplin.io/) - A collaboration tool, built for UI designers and frontend developers.

 ### Video Tutorials

 - [Jesse Showalter](https://www.youtube.com/playlist?list=PLrtjkLnNjGHuH00MTdjQGlAt6Gcm5oFDP) - Tutorials on How to make things, How to use it, plugins and extras and more.
 - [Joseph from LearnSketch.com](https://www.youtube.com/user/learnsketch) - A place for both new and developing Sketch users to improve their productivity and creativity with the tool.
 - [LevelUpTuts](https://www.youtube.com/user/LevelUpTuts/playlists?sort=dd&shelf_id=9&view=50) - Covers both basic and advanced Sketch app concepts and many other stuffs besides Sketch.
 - [Maex](https://www.youtube.com/playlist?list=PLgwNtYvZGv9Q_rH5RVWYE20dcp4_MLhX_) - The Sketch tutorials feature workflows, plugins and inspiration for new user interfaces.
-- [Matt D. Smith](https://www.youtube.com/playlist?list=PLRH-iQQ3liameZu6Do8mYJdm-zCLymXJ1) - Intersting tips and tricks
+- [Matt D. Smith](https://www.youtube.com/playlist?list=PLRH-iQQ3liameZu6Do8mYJdm-zCLymXJ1) - Intersting tips and tricks.
 - [Sketch app](https://www.youtube.com/channel/UC-1eTnnUmKJ8yEa1nCnAGpw) - This is the official channel of the app.
 - [Sketch Together](https://www.youtube.com/playlist?list=PLWlUJU11tp4fEXI8deWhBQAHDv9R23WHB) - Fundamentals on Sketch plus some advanced stuff by [Pablo Stanley](https://www.pablostanley.com/).